pwall567/kjson-pointer/README.md

 - `optionalDecimal(name)`: returns the `BigDecimal` value of the named property, or `null` if it is not present
 - `optionalBoolean(name)`: returns the `Boolean` value of the named property, or `null` if it is not present

-In all cases, if the property is not of the required type, an exception is thrown detailing the expected type, the actual value and the location in the structure, in `JSONPointer` form.
+In these cases, if the property is not of the required type, an exception is thrown detailing the expected type, the actual value and the location in the structure, in `JSONPointer` form.

 When the optional property is a nested sub-structure, the `optionalChild()` function may be used: